hichambendaoud/Marketing-Analytics-Business/README.md

 ## Actions and Recommendations

 ### **1. Increase Conversion Rates**
-- **Target High-Performing Product Categories:** Focus marketing efforts on products with demonstrated high conversion rates such as Kayaks, Ski Boots, and Baseball Gloves.
+- **Target High-Performing Product Categories:** Focus marketing efforts on products with demonstrated high conversion rates, such as Kayaks, Ski Boots, and Baseball Gloves.
 Consider seasonal promotions or personalized campaigns during peak months like January and September to maximize these trends.

 ### **2. Enhance Customer Engagement**
-- **Revitalize Content Strategy:** To improve engagement, experiment with more interactive content formats such as videos and user-generated content.
-Additionally, optimize the placement of calls-to-action in social media posts and blog content, particularly during lower-engagement periods (e.g., September to December).
+- **Revitalise Content Strategy:** To improve engagement, experiment with more interactive content formats such as videos and user-generated content.
+Additionally, optimise the placement of calls-to-action in social media posts and blog content, particularly during lower-engagement periods (e.g., September to December).

 ### **3. Improve Customer Feedback Scores**
-- **Address Mixed and Negative Feedback:** Implement a feedback loop to analyze mixed and negative reviews, identifying recurring issues.
+- **Address Mixed and Negative Feedback:** Implement a feedback loop to analyse mixed and negative reviews, identifying recurring issues.
 Develop improvement plans to address customer concerns, and consider following up with dissatisfied customers to resolve issues and encourage re-rating to achieve an average rating closer to the 4.0 target.

 ---
 ## Steps:

-- **Cleaning Data with SQL for Insights** - Power BI, SQL & Python
+- **Cleaning Data with SQL for Insights**
-- **Advanced Sentiment Analysis with Python** - Power BI, SQL & Python
+- **Advanced Sentiment Analysis with Python**
-- **Building an Interactive Dashboard in Power BI in Power BI** - Power BI, SQL & Python
+- **Building an Interactive Dashboard in Power BI**
 - **Presenting Data for Stakeholders**

 ## Dashboard View